Constitutional Challenges to Florida Licensing Statute Unsuccessful

 More recently, in Locke v.
 Shore, 2011 WL 692238 (11 th Cir.
 March 1, 2011), several individuals, along with the National Federation of Independent Business, sued in federal court to challenge the constitutionality of Florida’s statute requiring interior designers practicing in the commercial (as opposed to a residential) setting to be licensed.
 The trial court held that the license requirement was constitutional.
 The matter went up to the United States Court of Appeals for the Eleventh Judicial Circuit.

 The Eleventh Circuit analyzed the plaintiff’s arguments based on the First Amendment, the Dormant Commerce Clause, as well as the Due Process and Equal Protection Clauses, and concluded that Florida’s statute requiring a license to practice interior design in a commercial setting was constitutional.
 The appellate court found that the statute has a legitimate purpose and rational basis, is not overly broad, does not impose substantial burdens on interstate commerce, and does not discriminate against out-of-state residents.
 Accordingly, the appellate court affirmed the trial court’s ruling that the licensing statute is constitutional.

 Although the licensing statutes in these two cases were upheld, courts do strike statutes on constitutional grounds.
-You may want to talk with your lawyer about mounting a constitutional challenge to a statute that causes you to incur substantial costs or its removal would provide you with substantial opportunity.
-Your lawyer can review the statute for the many constitutional grounds upon which a statute may be challenged.
+You may want to talk with your attorneys about mounting a constitutional challenge to a statute that causes you to incur substantial costs or its removal would provide you with substantial opportunity.
+Your attorneys can review the statute for the many constitutional grounds upon which a statute may be challenged.